Wakanosato Shinobu: Career

 In his early top division career, Wakanosato was considered a promising candidate for ōzeki.
-From January 2002 until January 2005 he spent 19 consecutive tournaments ranked at either komusubi or sekiwake, an all-time record.
+From January 2002 until January 2005, he spent 19 consecutive tournaments ranked at either komusubi or sekiwake, an all-time record.
 However, he was never able to break through the "great barrier" (the literal meaning of ōzeki), just failing to attain the necessary 33 wins over three tournaments.
 He was runner-up in the January 2003 tournament, and again in September 2003, where his 11–4 score was probably his best chance to make ōzeki.
 However, he could only manage seven wins in the following tournament.
 He was never able to consistently beat the top ranked wrestlers, being unable to beat Takanohana in nine attempts and winning only five times out of 32 meetings against ōzeki Chiyotaikai.
 He initially had an excellent head-to-head record against Hakuhō, defeating him the first six times they met.
-However, the last of these victories came in 2005 and he subsequently lost eleven in a row against him.
+However, the last of these victories came in 2005 and he subsequently lost eleven in a row against Hakuhō.
 He was awarded ten sanshō or special prizes for good performances in tournaments during his career.